Search

 Awareness + balance + connection

-Have you been able to balance your personal needs with the demands of work, and ensuring the very demanding work is balanced with less challenging tasks?
-Do you stop working after a few hours and check in with yourself or just keep going until you’re exhausted?
+Have you been able to balance your personal needs with work demands and ensure the very demanding work is balanced with less challenging tasks?
+Do you stop working after a few hours and check in with yourself, or just keep going until you’re exhausted?
 Do you ensure you take regular breaks?
+Are you connecting with others as much as ever, and feeling the same level of anticipation before and satisfaction afterward?
+Respecting our need for community and connection allows us to be cared for when necessary, which allows us to keep caring for others.
+Some helpful tips to maintain your mental health:

 • Play – Look at your current activities and decide which are nurturing and which are depleting e.g., reading to your children might feel nurturing, while cleaning may not feel nurturing.
 Be sure to do more of the nurturing activities than depleting ones.
+Sing/hum and dance and get the vagus nerve activated which reduces bodily stress and calms the whole sympathetic nervous system down.

 • Be honest – sometimes people helping others feel they must meet every need presented.
 If you start feeling dread, discomfort, despair or annoyance this needs to be respected as a sign that you may start to be experiencing trauma.

-Where to get help
+Where to FIND SUPPORT

 • Peer supervision – the process of reflection on your experience in a safe and respectful way can help us process and contextualise the discomfort experienced